Children are seedlings in the garden of life…

 Namings are often focused around two things: the bestowing of the Name and the welcoming of the Child into their family and community.
 Unlike its reigious equivalents (Christenings etc) a Naming does not focus on the introduction to a specific religious practise; however if you do have a set of beliefs or a specific lifestyle that you hope to raise your Child within there is no reason why elements of it can not be included.

 The structure of a Naming is often somewhat more relaxed than other ceremonies, however this does not make the content any less vital or special.
-Some elements you might like to include are:

 * Tell the story of their Name and how it came to be chosen